Frequently Asked Questions

 How does Web Historian make money?

 It doesn’t.
-Web Historian is part of an academic research project funded by American University in Washington D.C.
+Web Historian is part of an academic project by Ericka Menchen-Trevino at American University in Washington D.C.

 How does Web Historian work?

-You can use Web Historian if you use Chrome, Firefox or Internet Explorer.
-Web Historian is a browser extension for Google Chrome, the world’s most popular web browser.
+You can use Web Historian’s extensions if you use Chrome, Firefox or Internet Explorer.
+Web Historian’s extensions are browser extensions for Google Chrome, the world’s most popular web browser.
 Chrome can easily import browsing history from Firefox or IE, just follow these steps.
 Web Historian is not yet available for Safari, but a Safari extension is planned.
 If you would like to know when the Safari extension is available please join our mailing list (see the form on the right).

 Can Web Historian access browsing history from “Incognito” or private browsing tabs?

-No. Your web browser does not keep history logs from incognito or private tabs thus it is not part of the history data that Web Historian uses.
+No. Your web browser does not keep history logs from incognito or private tabs thus it is not part of the historical data that Web Historian uses.